nishanthcs/revitalace-js/README.md

 ### Styles
 Refer to sample stylesheet under `src/style/tooltip.css`.
 Override default styles by adding classes with the same name.

+### Whats next?
+There is lot to do including code quality improvements so any help is welcome.
+* Caching completion results
+* Turning features on/off via options
+* Testing and bug fixes

+Feel free to create issues here if found any.

 ## References`